 ACS724 Current Sensor Carrier 0 to 10A

 This board is a simple carrier of Allegro’s unidirectional 10A ACS724LLCTR-10AU Hall effect-based linear current sensor, which offers a low-resistance (~1.2 mΩ) current path and electrical isolation up to 2.4 kV RMS.
 This version accepts a unidirectional current input up to 10 A and outputs a proportional analog voltage (400 mV/A) that measures 500 mV when the input current is zero.
-The typical output error of ±1.5%.
+The typical output error is ±1.5%.
 It operates from 4.5 V to 5.5 V and is intended for use in 5 V systems.

 Alternatives available with variations in these parameter(s): version

 |Description||Specs (9)||Pictures (8)||Resources (4)||FAQs (0)||On the blog (1)|